gregbaker/django-featureflags/README.md

 ## Disabling Features <a name="disabling"></a>

+This app uses the Django cache infrastructure to temporarily store the set of disabled features.
+So if you have multiple servers, any that share a (default) cache will have the same sets of features disabled.

 ### Loading from `settings.py`

 The default `FEATUREFLAGS_LOADER` is `'featureflags.loaders.settings_loader'`.
 It looks at the setting `FEATUREFLAGS_DISABLE` for the currently-disabled features.
 It can be set like one of these: